naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/1.Network-Fundamentals/network-fundamentals.md

 2. How many potential collision domains are present in the network in the same network?

-A. There are three potential collision domains. - A collision domain is a network segment in which collision can occure and the colliding frame is created.
+A: There are three potential collision domains. - A collision domain is a network segment in which collision can occure and the colliding frame is created.

 3. Which statement is true about collision domains?